Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

-\paragraph{Aligned placement.} \begin{proof}[Proof of Lemma~\ref{lem:alignedPl} for the gramophone] From the alignment line $\ell$, we get that the right yellow, right blue, and right gray pieces are correctly aligned.
-By arguments similar as for the swap, we get that the pieces encode variables in the correct ranges, i.e., that the placement must be an aligned $i\slack$-placement. \end{proof}
+From the alignment line $\ell$ (shown in \Cref{fig:gramophone-precise}), we get that the right yellow, right blue, and right gray pieces are correctly aligned.
+As for the swap, to get \Cref{lem:alignedPl} for the gramophone, we can argue that the exiting blue and yellow pieces encode a value which is at most $\slack$ away from that encoded by the entering pieces.
+It therefore follows that the placement must be an aligned $i\slack$-placement.